Seahawks QB Geno Smith will start vs. Bears with Drew Lock out with positive COVID-19 test

 Ken Walker III having ‘procedure’ but may not be out long

-Carroll clarified on Wednesday that rookie running back Ken Walker III, who was not at practice again, is having a “procedure” to deal with a core-muscle injury.

-But Carroll said Walker is not suffering from a sports hernia and said the team thinks he can be back by the first game of the regular season Sept.
+Carroll clarified on Wednesday that rookie running back Ken Walker III, who was not at practice again, had a “procedure” to repair what Carroll on Tuesday had called “a little hernia” thing.
+Carroll clarified on Wednesday, though, that it is not a sports hernia injury and that the team thinks he can be back by the first game of the regular season Sept.
 12 against Denver.

 Carroll said he is counting on Walker to play Week 1.